medhakhosla17/encryption_tool/README.md

 <br>
 Project Purpose<br>
 This project demonstrates practical cybersecurity skills in encryption, key management, and secure API integration.
-It is designed to safeguard sensitive data and showcase applied knowledge for real-world security use cases. kj
+It is designed to safeguard sensitive data and showcase applied knowledge for real-world security use cases.